Sir Richard Worsley, 7th Baronet: Family

-On 20 September 1775 Worsley married Seymour Dorothy Fleming, the younger daughter and coheir of Sir John Fleming, 1st Baronet, of Brompton Park, Middlesex, and his wife, Lady Jane Fleming (died 1811).
-They had one legitimate son, Robert Edwin (1776–1795) and he claimed the paternity of Seymour's daughter, Jane Seymour Worsley, even though he knew her to be the daughter of Seymour's lover, George Bisset.
+On 20 September 1775 Worsley married Seymour Fleming, the younger daughter and coheir of Sir John Fleming, 1st Baronet, of Brompton Park, Middlesex, and his wife, Lady Jane Fleming (died 1811).
+Seymour Fleming brought £52,000 to the marriage, which soon became unhappy.

+They had one legitimate son, Robert Edwin (1776–1795) and he claimed the paternity of Seymour's daughter, Jane Seymour Worsley, even though he knew her to be the daughter of Seymour's lover, Maurice George Bisset.
+Bisset was a Hampshire militia officer who lived near to them.
 This was done to avoid scandal, allowing the affair to remain a secret.
-Seymour Fleming brought £52,000 to the marriage, which soon became unhappy.

-His wife was rumoured to have 27 lovers, and in 1782 Worsley brought a criminal conversation case for £20,000 against one of them, George M Bissett, a Hampshire militia officer who lived near to them.
+His wife was rumoured to have 27 lovers, and in 1782 Worsley brought a criminal conversation case for £20,000 against Bisset.
 The jury decided that Worsley had connived in the adultery and awarded him only one shilling in damages.
 In 1788 he and his estranged wife entered into articles of separation.
 After the separation, she reverted to her birth name, Fleming.
 Worsley began an affair with a Mrs Sarah Smith, which lasted until his death.

 The baronetcy passed to Worsley's fourth cousin, Henry Worsley-Holmes.
 Fleming's £70,000 jointure reverted to her, and just over a month later, on 12 September, she married John Lewis Cuchet at Farnham.

 Worsley left the estate saddled with heavy debts.
 Appuldurcombe passed to his niece, Henrietta Anna Maria Charlotte (daughter of John Bridgeman Simpson), who married the Hon.
 Charles Anderson-Pelham, later first earl of Yarborough, in 1806.